menu Menu Search

 764814

-1.25mg Vetmedin Tablets contain pimobendan, a prescription medicine used in dogs with certain forms of heart disease, particularly cases that have developed (or are likely to develop) congestive heart failure.
+1.25mg Vetmedin Tablets contain pimobendan, a prescription medicine used in dogs with certain forms of heart disease, particularly cases that have developed (or are likely to develop) Congestive Heart Failure.
 When the heart is struggling, the changes you notice at home are often subtle at first: shorter walks, more tiredness after play, a cough that was not there before, or restless nights because breathing feels harder.

 Vetmedin 1.25mg supports the heart so it can pump blood more effectively, helping oxygen reach the muscles and organs with less strain.
 Vets may prescribe Vetmedin once symptoms appear, and sometimes earlier in dogs with significant heart enlargement.
 This small strength is often chosen for smaller dogs or for carefully adjusted treatment regimens.
 The tablets are small and generally easy to handle, and your vet may select this strength when they want fine control of the dose.
 Because 1.25mg Vetmedin is a prescription veterinary medicine, it should only be used under your vet’s direction and alongside the monitoring that keeps treatment both safe and effective.